Aswerty12/itquizshow/README.md

 ## Firebase Environment

 You're going to have to create your own environment files within the environment folder.
 [Create a firebase application ](https://firebase.google.com/docs/web/setup?continue=https%3A%2F%2Ffirebase.google.com%2Flearn%2Fpathways%2Ffirebase-web%23article-https%3A%2F%2Ffirebase.google.com%2Fdocs%2Fweb%2Fsetup) and get the firebaseConfig variable from your firebase project settings, as well as setting up the emulators within the development environment.

+This is necessary if you are setting up the system on your own domain as the github repository is designed such that you must provide your own environment within the environments folder

 ### Firebase Setup